erinclemmer/distributed_state_network/README.md

 - Each node owns its state and is the only one who can modify it
 - State changes are automatically broadcast to all connected nodes
 - Any node can read any other node's state instantly
-- All communication is encrypted with AES + ECDSA + HTTPS
+- All communication is encrypted with AES

 ## Example: Distributed Temperature Monitoring